jurajtrappl/Travel-Europe/README.md

 ## Main classes
 #### 1. Input
-Input has one class - ParseMap.cs.
-This class contains single method - ParseInput which returns Map.
+Input has one class **ParseMap.cs**.
+This class contains single method - _ParseInput_ which returns Map.
 Input file is parsed line by line using regexes _(System.Text.RegularExpressions)_.

 Input regexes: